He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment...

 In the Scriptures, the English word sin is used to translate the Hebrew words חֵטְא (khate), חָטָא (khat-taw) and חַטָּאָה (khat-taw-ah) as well as the Greek words ἁμαρτία (hamartia) and ἁμαρτάνω (hamartano).

 In modern Christian theology, these particular Hebrew and Greek words are generally interpreted to mean a missing of the mark or straying from the path.
-This understanding is seemingly substantiated by the following verse:
+This understanding is seemingly substantiated by the King James version of the following verse:

 ...for all have sinned, and fall short of the glory of God...